jjkrasnick/jjkrasnick/README.md

 ### About Me:

-- 🔭 I’m currently working on: **My Portfolio Website in HTML/CSS, JavaScript, and React**
+- 🔭 I’m currently working on: **My Portfolio Website using Vite, JavaScript, React, Tailwind, GitHub!**

-- 🌱 I’m currently learning: **Data Science, Machine Learning, Deep Learning**
+- 🌱 I’m currently learning: **Data Science, Machine Learning, Data Structures and Algorithims!**

 - 👯 I’m looking to collaborate on: **An undergraduate-research project/assignment!**